manoskary/cadet/README.md

-# cadet
+# Cadet
-Cadence Detection in Symbolic Classical Music using Graph Neural Networks.
+Cadence Detection in Symbolic Classical Music using Graph Neural Networks (ISMIR2022).

 ## Introduction

 This repository contains the training and the models from the paper **Cadence Detection in Symbolic Classical Music using Graph Neural Networks** submitted at ISMIR 2022.
 [pdf]()

 ## Requirements and Installation